z411/trackma/docs/gettingstarted.rst

 =============
 After installing, you'll want to immediately make sure that the options pointing to the name of your player  and the directory of video files are correct.

-Currently the GTK interface provides an intuitive graphical way to edit wMAL's configuration.
+Currently the GTK interface provides an intuitive graphical way to edit Trackma's configuration.

 ..
 TODO : Image here